Xenon257R/blue-archive-rainmeter/README.md

 ![BA Suite Showcase GIF](preview.gif)

-<sub>Sources for the wallpaper are listed in the [Credits](https://github.com/Xenon257R/blue-archive-rainmeter#credits) at the end of the README.</sub>
+<sub>Sources for the wallpaper are listed [at the end of the README](https://github.com/Xenon257R/blue-archive-rainmeter#showcase-wallpaper-sources).</sub>

 # Blue Archive - Rainmeter Suite
 A full *Blue Archive* themed *Rainmeter* suite for your desktop.
 Does not come with wallpapers.
 This suite was built with ***form over function*** in mind and as such may fall behind more traditional, streamlined *Rainmeter* skins in terms of easily customizable features.